Skip to main content

 For many, music can be an extremely effective at reducing overwhelm.

-White noise can also buffer auditory input and reduce overwhelm.
+White noise can also cover background sound and reduce overwhelm.